top of page

 Aaron allowed the Israelites to make a golden idol, which upset Moses.

-Moses was so angry that he threw the commandments to the ground, smashing them.
+Moses was so angry that he threw the slates to the ground, smashing them.

-That's why he had to trek back up the mountain to ask God to make a second set.
+That's why he had to trek back up the mountain a second time to ask God to make a second set.

 Can you imagine that conversation?

-Moses parted the Red Sea with his staff.
+Moses parted the Red Sea with his staff, providing a path for the Israelites to cross over.

 After the Israelites passed through the sea and were safe on the other side, Moses closed the waters.